Normal families of holomorphic mappings between complex Finsler manifolds: Abstract

 \section{Abstract}

 In this paper, we find that the integrated form $d_F$ of a complex Finsler metric $F$ is inner.
 The distance $d_F$ is complete if and only if every closed bounded subset of a complex manifold $M$ is compact.
-We prove a version of theorem for normal families of holomorphic mappings between two complex Finsler manifolds.
-Our results extend the basic theorem of strongly negatively curved families for a Hermitian manifold [H. H. Wu, Acta Math.
-119(1967), 193-233] or [H. Grauert, H. Reckziegel, Math.
+We prove a version of theorem for normal families of holomorphic mappings between two complex Finsler manifolds, i.e, the theorem of Montel in complex Finsler manifolds.
+Our results extend the basic theorem of strongly negatively curved families for a Hermitian manifold [Wu, Acta Math.
+119(1967), 193-233] or [Grauert, Reckziegel, Math.
 Z. 89(1965), 108-125].
-As applications, we obtain a complex Finsler version of theorems $A$-$F$ in [H. H. Wu, Acta Math.
-119(1967), 193-233].
+As applications, we obtain a complex Finsler version of theorems $A$-$F$ in [Wu, Acta Math.
+119(1967), 193-233], including the Cartan-Carath\'eodory-Kaup-Wu theorem, the theorem of the automorphism group on a complex Finsler manifold and some rigid results.